vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 kubectl apply -f ./config/developer/
 ```

-**NOTE:**  If you have chosen AppSSO as well as TAP Spring Cloud gateway as configuration options, it is likely that the Gateway component will fail to
+**NOTE: APP SSO:**  If you have chosen AppSSO as well as TAP Spring Cloud gateway as configuration options, it is likely that the Gateway component will fail to
 deploy due to the AppSSO secret needing to be updated.
 If this occurs, you will need to retrieve the secret from the `WorkloadRegistration` object, update the secret in the `./config/servie-operator/scgInstance.yaml` file, and rerun the `kubectl apply -f ./config/service-operator/` command (you will need to execute these steps after applying configuration in the `./config/app-operator` directory).
 To retrieve the secret name from the `WorkloadRegistration` object, run the following commands (these assume the application is deployed into a namespace named `workloads` and the AppSSO instance is named `appsso-where-for-dinner`)

 To retrieve the `WorkloadRegistration` object, run the following command.